mc-t4d/imageprocessing/docs/installation.rst

 Stable release
 --------------

+To install the `mcimageprocessing` package through Docker, follow the instructions from the Readme on our GitHub repo `here <https://github.com/mc-t4d/imageprocessing/blob/master/README.md>`_.

 To install the `mcimageprocessing` package through pip using a `setup.py` file, follow these steps:

 1. **Clone or Download the Package Source Code**